 To improve browsing experience, filter is another key feature that we need to do.
 Filter feature for search result page allows user discover the items easier.
 It contains several filer attributes and sorting logic.
 This was an exciting project since I love to buy something on shopping app.
 I had always dreamed of creating this filter feature to make the experience better and I finally got the chance!
 See the video here

-To increase the density and improve the browsing experience for search research page.
+To increase the density and improve the browsing experience for search result page.
 We decided to add micro-interaction when user scrolling up and down.
 E.g. when user scrolling down, they can focus on search result page then the navigation and tab bar will be hidden temporarily.
 See the video here

 In shopping app, we have tons of good deals that user can keep exploring and shopping.
 But our user is hard to find out the item when there're so many good deals on the promotion page.
 The only thing they can do is just keep scrolling the page which is a very bad experience.
 Therefore, we decided to have a light way filter experience to help the user discover deals easier.
 See how it works here